-Use this size chart to work our your closest size for blocks and patterns to begin your creative project. :)
+Use this size chart to work our your closest size for my PDF garment blocks and sewing patterns to begin your creative pattern making project. :)

 A measurement taken around the widest part of the upper body with the tape measure parallel to the floor.
-Hold the tape measure comfortably secure and not tight.
+Hold the tape measure comfortably secure but not tight.